Watson Institute for International and Public Affairs

 The U.S. post-9/11 wars have displaced at least 38 million people in and from eight countries: Afghanistan, Iraq, Pakistan, Yemen, Somalia, the Philippines, Libya, and Syria

-The insecurity that refugees and internally displaced people (IDPs) face extends far beyond the guns and blasts of the war.
+The insecurity that refugees and internally displaced people (IDPs) face extends far beyond the guns and blasts of war.
 It includes lack of access to food, health care, housing, employment, and clean water and sanitation, as well as loss of community and homes.
+Forced displacement, especially within nations, increases people’s vulnerability to negative population-level health impacts and rates of indirect war deaths

-Over 38 million people in the war zones of Afghanistan, Iraq, Pakistan, Yemen, Somalia, the Philippines, Libya, and Syria have been displaced, either abroad or within their own countries, and are living in grossly inadequate conditions.
-This is a very conservative estimate and the figure could be as high as 49-60 million.
+Over the course of the post-9/11 wars, over 38 million people in the war zones of Afghanistan, Iraq, Pakistan, Yemen, Somalia, the Philippines, Libya, and Syria were displaced, either abroad or within their own countries.
+This is a conservative estimate; the figure could be as high as 49-60 million.

-Many displaced persons, usually poorer migrants who lack the finances necessary to travel abroad, have had to relocate within their countries.
-Internal displacement is associated with some of the worst health outcomes, increasing people’s vulnerability to the negative impacts of loss of employment, inability to access public services such as clean drinking water, environmental contamination, and reverberating trauma and violence.
-In Afghanistan as of March 2022, there were approximately four million internally displaced people, almost 60% of whom were children under age 18.
-These IDPs experience malnutrition and mental health challenges and lack access to healthcare, with particularly serious consequences for maternal and infant mortality.
+Many displaced persons, usually poorer migrants who lack the finances to travel abroad, have to relocate within their countries.
+In Afghanistan as of March 2022, there were approximately four million internally displaced people (IDPs), almost 60% of whom were children under age 18.
+These IDPs often face grossly inadequate living conditions and experience high rates of malnutrition and mental health challenges; meanwhile they often lack access to healthcare, with particularly serious consequences for maternal and infant mortality.

-Refugees also face difficulties in renewing visas, the denial of civil rights and services, the fear of deportation, and anxiety about the future.
-Some who managed to escape the wars Afghanistan and Iraq fled to nearby states including Pakistan, Jordan, Syria, Lebanon, Egypt, Turkey, and Iran.
-The refugee influx into these countries has strained their resources and the livelihoods of their urban working classes.
+Refugees abroad face many difficulties including fear of deportation, anxiety about the future, difficulty in renewing visas, and the denial of civil rights and services.
+Some who managed to escape the wars in Afghanistan and Iraq fled to nearby states including Pakistan, Jordan, Syria, Lebanon, Egypt, Turkey, and Iran.
+The refugee influx into these countries strained their resources and the livelihoods of their urban working classes.

 Key Findings